George Armstrong Custer: Gettysburg

-Lee's battle plan, shared with less than a handful of subordinates, was to defeat Meade through a combined assault by all of his resources.
-General James Longstreet would attack Cemetery Hill from the west, Stuart would attack Culp's Hill from the southeast and Ewell would attack Culp's Hill from the north.
-Once the Union forces holding Culp's Hill had collapsed, the rebels would "roll up" the remaining Union defenses on Cemetery Ridge.
-To accomplish this, he sent Stuart with six thousand cavalrymen and mounted infantry on a long flanking maneuver.
+Robert E. Lee's battle plan, shared with only a small number of his subordinates, was to defeat George Meade through a combined assault using all of his resources.
+General James Longstreet would attack Cemetery Hill from the west, J.E.B.
+Stuart's cavalry would attack Culp's Hill from the southeast, and Richard S. Ewell would attack Culp's Hill from the north.
+Once the Union forces holding Culp's Hill had collapsed, the rebels would roll up the remaining Union defenses on Cemetery Ridge.
+To accomplish this, Lee sent Stuart with six thousand cavalrymen and mounted infantry on a long flanking maneuver.

 By mid-morning on July 3, Custer had arrived at the intersection of Old Dutch Road and Hanover Road, two miles east of Gettysburg.
-He was later joined by Brigadier General David McMurtrie Gregg, who had him deploy his men at the northeast corner.
+He was later joined by Brigadier General David McMurtrie Gregg, who ordered Custer to deploy his men at the northeast corner.
 Custer then sent out scouts to investigate nearby wooded areas.
-Meanwhile, Gregg had positioned Colonel John Baillie McIntosh's brigade near the intersection and sent the rest of his command to picket duty two miles to the southwest.
-After additional deployments, 2,400 cavalry under McIntosh and 1,200 under Custer remained, together with Colonel Alexander Cummings McWhorter Pennington Jr.'s and Captain Alanson Merwin Randol's artillery, who had a total of ten three-inch guns.
+Meanwhile, Gregg had positioned Colonel John Baillie McIntosh's brigade near the intersection and sent the rest of his command to do picket duty two miles to the southwest.
+After additional deployments, 2,400 cavalry under McIntosh and 1,200 under Custer remained together with Colonel Alexander Cummings McWhorter Pennington Jr.'s and Captain Alanson Merwin Randol's artillery, who had a total of ten three-inch guns.

-About noon Custer's men heard cannon fire, Stuart's signal to Lee that he was in position and had not been detected.
-About the same time Gregg received a message warning that a large body of rebel cavalry had moved out on the York Pike and might be trying to get around the Union right.
+About noon, Custer's men heard cannon fire, Stuart's signal to Lee that he was in position and had not been detected.
+About the same time, Gregg received a message warning that a large body of rebel cavalry had moved out on the York Pike and might be trying to get around the Union right.
 A second message from Pleasonton ordered Gregg to send Custer to cover the Union far left.
-Since Gregg had already sent most of his force off to other duties, it was clear to both Gregg and Custer that Custer must remain.
-They had about 2,700 men facing 6,000 Confederates.
+Since Gregg had already sent most of his force off to do other duties, it was clear to both Gregg and Custer that Custer must remain.
+Custer's brigade had about 2,700 men facing 6,000 Confederates.